natgo/wt-wiki-scraper/wikitext-transpiled/fleet/Spokoinyy.md

 '''Cons:'''

+* Guns aren't the most accurate even with the rangefinder
 * Lacking in protection against enemy gunfire
 * Small number of crewmen
 * Ready racks have to load up again when all of the shells have been fired (takes approx. 2 minutes)